Vyral/base-template/_drafts/what-you-need-to-know-about-foreclosure-auctions.md

 {% include youtube.html %}

-How do foreclosure auctions work?
-The process is actually interesting, and it presents an opportunity for you to help out those in need in your community.
+<center>How do foreclosure auctions work?
+The process is actually interesting, and it presents an opportunity for you to help out those in need in your community.</center>

 Today I’d like to share some of my real estate knowledge with you regarding how foreclosures—specifically, foreclosure auctions—work in your local community.